libriscv/libriscv/docs/SYSCALLS.md

 `EBREAK` is very convenient for debugging purposes, as adding it somewhere in the code is very simple: `asm("ebreak");`.

 NOTE: Be careful of `__builtin_trap()`, as it erroneously assumes that you are never returning, and the compiler will stop producing instructions after it.

+## Special note on read-write arena rules

+The read-write arena is by default enabled, and splits the address space into 3 zones: Inaccessible, read-only and read-write.
+The area before the ELF program becomes inaccessible, such as the zero page (and consequently 0x0).
+The read-only area of the ELF becomes read-only (rodata sections).
+And finally, the .data, .bss and the heap becomes read-write until the end of configured memory.

+This is purely an optimization, and it maintains the sandbox.
+It can be disabled in order to get full paging support for the entire address space.
+When disabled, some helper functions become unavailable as the address space is no longer guaranteed to be sequential, but other opportunities arise in their place.
+For example, forking is fully supported, native heap allocator that only allocates sequential data, taking over page allocation in order to use custom arenas etc.